-I originally wrote this post a few years ago and sit here laughing as I reread my words, not at what I wrote but the fact that I think I have lost count as to the number of colonoscopies I have endurred.
-If I hold the numbers noted in this post as accurate, I just “survived” my 6th scope in February 2015.
-What is even more humorous, is asking myseld how can one forget about a camera being snaked deep into our digestive tract?
+I wrote this post a few years ago and sit here laughing as I reread my words, not at what I wrote but the fact that I think I have lost count as to the number of colonoscopies I have endured.
+If I hold the numbers noted in this post as accurate, I had my 7th scope in February 2017.
+What is even more humorous, is asking myself how can one forget about a camera being snaked deep into our digestive tract?
 Then again, with a hint of sarcasm, not bad for a guy that is in his early 40’s?
 In comparison, I think my step father just had his first scope at the great age of seventy.
-Anyhow — I hope you find this recount of my procedure is helpful and feel free to add any comments at the bottom of the page.
-Honestly, it really isn’t as bad as they opening paragraph made it out to be, promise, we will make it through the next 48 hours.

 My Story …

-Monday I am off to have my 5th Colonoscopy as a check up from last years hospitalization and a recent flare-up of my Crohn’s Disease.
-So why not write a few words on the procedure and if nothing else, hopefully put some people’s minds to ease.
+Monday I am off to have my 5th Colonoscopy (circa 2011) as a check up from last years hospitalization and a recent flare-up of my Crohn’s Disease.
+So why not recount my procedure and if nothing else, hopefully put some people’s minds to ease.